tobiasbriones/blog/drawing/draw-a-tree-on-canvas-with-xy-coordinates/index.md

 for each decision year, there are two options: keep the machine and pay maintenance (K), or replace the machine with a new one (R).
-All the possible outcomes starting from the first decision year can be visually represented as a tree which grows horizontally.
+All the possible outcomes starting from the first decision year can be visually represented as a tree that grows horizontally.

-The first solutions-tree I created, was made with HTML, CSS and the DOM API (`div` elements).
+The first solutions-tree I created, was made with HTML, CSS, and the DOM API (`div` elements).
 That version can be found at [EP: MRM](https://github.com/tobiasbriones/ep-machine-replacement-model).
-It's recommended to check it out for understanding the problem better and getting text book references.
+It's recommended to check it out for understanding the problem better and getting textbook references.
 You can also review the [Repsymo Solver](https://repsymo.com) for a complete insight on this problem (and more).